Mohamed Bouazizi: Self-immolation and aftermath

-According to Bouazizi's sister, whose information was based on details relayed from her uncle who was present at the scene, people immediately panicked when he caught fire, and one of them tried to douse him with water.
+According to Bouazizi's sister and uncle, people immediately panicked when he caught fire, and one of them tried to douse him with water.
 Bouazizi had suffered burns on over 90% of his body before locals managed to stop the flames.
 He was taken by ambulance to a hospital, where he was placed in an intensive care unit.
 He was subsequently transferred to a second, larger hospital in Sfax, more than 110 km away, and then to the Ben Arous Burn and Trauma Centre in the capital, 270 km away.

 On 31 December 2010, doctors reported that Bouazizi was in stable condition, and that he was showing a positive possibility of recovery.
-Despite the optimistic prognosis, however, Bouazizi remained comatose until his death.
-Bouazizi was visited in the hospital by then-President Zine El Abidine Ben Ali.
-According to Bouazizi's mother, Ben Ali promised to send him to France for medical treatment, but no such transfer ever occurred, prompting Menobia Bouazizi to criticize him for his unfulfilled promises.
+Despite the optimistic prognosis, Bouazizi remained comatose until his death.
+Bouazizi was visited in the hospital by then-President Zine El Abidine Ben Ali, who promised to send him to France for medical treatment according to Bouazizi's mother Benobia, but no such transfer ultimately occurred, leading to criticism.

-Death and funeral

 Bouazizi died on 4 January 2011, at 5:30 p.m. local time.
 It is estimated that more than 5,000 people participated in the funeral procession that began in Sidi Bouzid and continued through to Bouazizi's native village, though police did not allow the procession to pass near the spot at which Bouazizi had burned himself.
 From the crowd, many were heard chanting "Farewell, Mohamed, we will avenge you.
 We weep for you today.
 We will make those who caused your death weep."
 He was buried at Garaat Bennour cemetery, 15 kilometres (10 mi) from Sidi Bouzid.
 His grave was described by Al-Jazeera as "simple" and surrounded by cacti, olive, and almond trees.
 In addition, a Tunisian flag flies next to the site.
 Tom Chesshyre also describes his tomb after visiting it: small, white, by a row of cacti, and with a simple inscription: "Martyr Mohamed Bouazizi.
 Peace for his life.
 And in the next life, have peace as well".